Chart Color Schemes

 Earlwood is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of Feb 2026, the estimated population of the suburb of Earlwood is around 18,407, reflecting an increase of 354 people since the 2021 Census which reported a population of 18,053.
-This change is inferred from AreaSearch's estimate of the resident population at 18,202 in June 2024 and the validation of 38 new addresses since the Census date.
-This results in a population density ratio of 3,281 persons per square kilometer, placing Earlwood in the upper quartile relative to other locations assessed by AreaSearch.
-Overseas migration contributed approximately 83.0% of overall population gains during recent periods.
-AreaSearch's projections for Earlwood are based on ABS/Geoscience Australia data released in 2024 with a 2022 base year, and NSW State Government SA2 level projections released in 2022 with a 2021 base year for areas not covered by the former.
+As of February 2026, the estimated population of the suburb of Earlwood is around 18,407, reflecting an increase of 354 people since the 2021 Census which reported a population of 18,053.
+This increase was inferred from AreaSearch's estimation of the resident population at 18,202 in June 2024, based on the latest ERP data release by the ABS, and an additional 38 validated new addresses since the Census date.
+This results in a population density ratio of 3,281 persons per square kilometer, placing Earlwood in the upper quartile relative to national locations assessed by AreaSearch.
+The primary driver for this growth was overseas migration, contributing approximately 83.0% of overall population gains during recent periods.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.

 Frequently Asked Questions - Population